spinnaker/governance/rfc/ecs_e2e_tests.md

 * Elimination of all end to end testing prior to Spinnaker releases (assume then there would be an alternative that could be leveraged)
-* Core providers whittled down to excluded ECS or all cloud providers extracted to live as pluggins (would then leverage new system/guidance; any existing tests could potentially be extracted and exercised by customers)
+* Core providers whittled down to excluded ECS or all cloud providers extracted to live as plugins (would then leverage new system/guidance; any existing tests could potentially be extracted and exercised by customers)
 * Abandonment of the ECS provider by customers makes these tests unnecessary (given current use and the availability of the AWS SIG as a support channel, seems unlikely near term).